Microchipping is the only way to ensure that your companion has your contact details with them at all times.

 Your pet’s microchip has it’s own unique code that can be read using a specialist hand-held device.
 This code is then added to a national computerised database – along with all of your contact details – that can be accessed 24 hours a day, seven days a week.

 At Chapel House Vets we strongly recommend all pet owners have their companions microchipped.
 It will increase the chance of you being reunited with your furry friend, should they ever be lost/stolen.

 Please note: Microchip scanners are held by a number of animal organisations including all veterinary practices, dog wardens and charities such as The RSPCA.

-We are currently running a promotion on microchips at the bargain price of £10.21 using Virbac Chips, registered online with Pet Track’s national database.
+Price: £11.23 - Virbac Chips, registered online with Pet Track’s national database.